 - Aluminum pans.
 Aluminum transfers heat four times faster than steel but I’ve found from personal experience I get a better golden brown crust in a deck oven from the steel.
 Because non-coated aluminum heats up fast, there is sometimes a “stickability problem.”
 Large aluminum pans tend to buckle in one corner under brick oven heat and that can affect cooking also.

 - Coated pans.
 Aluminized steel pans offer both the durability and speed at heating up, while the “Anodized” aluminum pans coated with PSTK or pre-seasoned Tuff-kote improve durability and baking performance.
 These can either be as an electro-chemical process that converts the outside of the pan to aluminum oxide, or through multiple layers of sealant sprayed on an aluminum base that is absorbed into the pores for a tough, non-stick surface.
 This pan coating comes under numerous names depending on the company but they are all are twice as expensive as “bare” pans and, as I am finding out, will last forever — 11 years and counting for my pizzeria.

 As you can see, many options are available for your perfect pizza pan.
 I’ve barely touched the surface here and most of my information just comes from personal experience.
 The best pan information will come from the company itself.
 If you are looking to open a new pizzeria, consider having multiple styles of pizza and don’t forget the pan.

-In the next issue, I will delve into the differences in pan pizza dough styles and how the two most important aspects are achieved with the marriage between dough and pan: taste and texture.u
+In Master of the Pan, I will delve into the differences in pan pizza dough styles and how the two most important aspects are achieved with the marriage between dough and pan: taste and texture.

 John Gutekanst owns Avalanche Pizza in Athens, Ohio.
 He is also a speaker at International Pizza Expo and a member of the World Pizza Champions.